erinn1103/learning-english/README.md

-# Cool materials to be entertained for English Learners
+# Cool and entertaining materials for English Learners

 ## Resources: